-3 crucial tools for beginner bloggers
+3 crucial blogging tools for beginners

 There are hundreds of blogging tools about.
 There are graphic design tools, scheduling tools, productivity and time management tools, etc.